Francis Greene

 the grave that next is open may be thine.’

 This memorial is back to back with that of his son, either side of a buttress, which is probably why it says (the father).
 The second section is fairly obvious and pairs with the last – he’s* inviting us to stand and reflect on our own mortality and then to carry those thoughts away with us.
 The clear implication is that we should do something about it; he’s not just out to depress us!
 That fits with his eternal perspective already noted.
 His language might be rather blunt, but it’s quite like that used on other ‘tomhes’ of the period (click here for a couple of fascinating examples).
-We wouldn’t write such messages on memorial stones today, but everyone must be understood in the context of their prevailing culture, and the 17th century was a colourful straight talking era (see the Why talkingdust.net? page for more on the second and fourth sections also).
+We wouldn’t write such messages on memorial stones today, but everyone must be understood in the context of their prevailing culture, and the 17th century was a colourful straight talking era (see the Why talkingdust.net? page for more on the second and fourth sections).

 So what is Francis* intending us to do in the light of our reflections?
 This is what the very obscure middle section is about.
 At first glance it’s very difficult to work out who’s doing the firing, let alone what exactly he’s trying to say.
 It reads like Francis is doing the firing, but I don’t think that’s the intent.
 I think he’s quoting someone, in fact paraphrasing Psalm 7:12-16, which reads in the modern ESV translation (underlining drawing attention to the bits Francis is alluding to):-